afondiel/Prompt-Engineering-for-Vision-Models-DeepLearningAI/L5_fine_tuning_notes.md

 To do this, we need to get the embeddings of our prompt and use the U-Net model to predict the noise in the image

-Once we have our prediction we can calculate our prior ioss and our instande loss15:4g and add them with the prior loss weight to calculate the prior preservation loss
+Once we have our prediction we can calculate our prior ioss and our instande loss and add them with the prior loss weight to calculate the prior preservation loss

 Once our loss have been calculated, we can perform backpropagation and step our optimizer as you would in any other training loop.<115000Nc the end of each epoch, we want to log our loss metrics to Comet.

 At the end of our training we want to save our LoRA weights, log our parameters to Comet and add a little tag so that we remember that this was a DreamBooth training project

 Then, we can call end training on our accelerator and we're done